 So what is an ox?
 Simply put, an ox is just a bovine that’s been trained to work.
 There is not any “ox breed,” though depending on who you ask, some cattle breeds do make better oxen than others.
-Oxen were once the most common work animals used in farming – and almost exclusively in logging – in the South.
+At one time, oxen were once the most common work animals used in the South.

 The advantages of oxen are often eclipsed by the perception that draft animals are out-dated.
 But there are advantages and disadvantages to both tractors and oxen.
 Oxen require training and a slightly different skill-set than tractors, tractors start with a key and certainly provide more power.
 But oxen provide fertility, better traction, and can get to areas where tractors cannot.
 Oxen do not compact the soil, are much cheaper than tractors, offset their own carbon emissions, and are fueled by grass.
 Oxen are perfect for the small farm.